SpektraSystems/Red-Hat-Modernize-Apps/lab6.md

 **3. Add a simple REST Handler**

-Now let\'s add a simple rest service.
+Now let's add a simple rest service.
 Replace the `//TODO: Create hello router` marker with this code to create and start the web server listing to the port retrieved from the configuration:

 ~~~java